1690246642/Control-Process-Simulation/README.md

 respectively.
 Now, let's proceed to modeling the normal butane and normal pentane distillation towers.
 First, you should review the problem specification and the governing assumptions and equations.
 A butanizer column is considered as a sample.
-A mixture of 50 mol% nbutane (4nC) and 50 mol% n-pentane (5nC) is separated in a column with 61 equilibrium stages.
+A mixture of 50 mol% n-butane (nC4) and 50 mol% n-pentane (nC5) is separated in a column with 61 equilibrium stages.
 The feed molar flow rate is 100 km/h and the feed enters the equilibrium stage 23 (the condenser is stage 1).
 The design specifications are 1 mol% pure 5nC in the distillate and 1